-It says Mack, who is seven months' pregnant, helped stuff her mother's body into the suitcase by sitting on it to enable Schaefer to close it.
+Mack helped stuff her mother's body in the suitcase by sitting on it to enable Schaefer to close it, prosecutors said.